Subclavian Steal Syndrome in Phoenix, Arizona

 • Muscle wasting

-Medscape explained some studies and test that a patient experiencing symptoms of subclavian steal syndrome such as:
+Medscape went over some studies and test that a patient performed for patients with symptoms of subclavian steal syndrome, which are:

 • Ultrasound